Inflammatory Bowel Disease Special Needs Factsheet

 - need extra time for class assignments and homework

-- need to miss school or come in late due to flare-ups
+- need to miss school or come in late due to flare-ups and doctor appointments

 - feel embarrassed about their symptoms